alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find an Alaska Traffic Court Record?

 Copies of state traffic records in Alaska are available at the records department for public inspection at the court where the case was filed.
-Requests for copies may be made by completing statutory forms, which must be submitted either in person, by fax, by mail or email to the court of interest.
+Requests for copies may be made by completing statutory forms, which may be submitted either in person, by fax, by mail or email to the court of interest.
 The purpose of the request (employment, research, or personal custody) determines the processing charges.
 Driving records are also accessible at the DMV unit.

 Additionally, publicly available traffic court records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
-To find a record using the search engines on these sites, interested parties must provide:
+To find a record using the search engines on these sites, interested parties may provide:

 • The name of someone involved, providing it is not a juvenile